Shawn-Ebanks/Reading-Notes/git-intro.md

 You can use the –amend command when you need to alter a commit message or forgot to add some files.
 Use ‘git commit --amend’

 NOTE: When git reset --hard is used, Git overwrites all changes in the working directory, permanently destroying any uncommitted changes.

 All notes came from the below source

 [Source credits](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/#7_2)

-:metal: